greenfish8090/PyTorch-Demo-NLP/readme.md

 - training
 - evaluation
 <!-- -->
 Note that this is meant to be demo of *PyTorch*, so practices like validation aren't used.
-You should use them in all your projects, however.
+You should use them in all your projects.
 ### Why MNIST and not an NLP dataset?
 NLP is a sequence processing problem, and sequence models like transformers and RNNs are more involved than regular feed forward networks.
-I wanted to use a simple model that trains and produce results fast.
+I wanted to use a simple model that trains and produces results fast.
 ### Why not CNN?
 Wanted to keep things simple.
 Moreover if I did use a CNN this might as well be a computer vision course demo :)